mikemccracken/openstack-novalxd/README.md

 This spell summons an OpenStack Cloud (Mitaka release), configured to use LXD (the lightweight container hypervisor), on Ubuntu 16.04, providing Dashboard, Compute, Network, Object Storage, Identity and Image services.

-This can be deployed on a Single machine or via MaaS.

 # authors

 - Adam Stokes <adam.stokes@ubuntu.com>